-Being able to see teachers regularly in person usually means they are able to provide more reminders and detailed instruction about assignments.
+Being able to see teachers regularly in person usually means they can provide more reminders and detailed instructions about assignments.
 With remote learning, teachers are doing the best they can to provide online announcements about due dates and expectations.
 Even so, students can struggle to stay up-to-date on teacher communications, especially if they’re gathering information from different online portals and websites.

 Creating routine and flexibility is key to feeling in control and productive with asynchronous learning systems.
-At Green Ivy, we encourage students to do a daily brain dump of all tasks on their mind (personal, extracurricular and academic) and use a paper planner.
-A sample schedule that works for many of our students: one morning work block from 10am-12pm, an hour break for lunch, and then follow up with an early afternoon work block from 1-3pm.
+At Green Ivy, we encourage students to do a daily brain dump of all tasks on their mind (personal, extracurricular, and academic) and use a paper planner.
+A sample schedule that works for many of our students: one-morning work block from 10 am-12 pm, an hour break for lunch, and then follow up with an early afternoon work block from 1 pm- 3 pm.
 That way, students can save time in the afternoon (after 3 pm) and evening for creative pursuits, movement, and rest.

 Note: paper planners tend to be more effective than digital substitutes.
 In the work-from-home context, paper planners have the added benefit of giving our eyes a much-needed break from screens!